 And individual portraiture is much more important.
 During the Republic, politicians had to present themselves as mature and wise; their age served to show their experience.
 And for all Romans, family ties were important, so realistic (also called veristic) portraiture was important to display family resemblances.
-Even during the longer Roman Empire (29 BCE to 300 CE), realistic portraiture of the emperors, their families and the artistocracy was important—lifelike realism was so important that often, wax masks of the dead were taken to accurately reproduce features.
+Even during the longer Roman Empire (29 BCE to 300 CE), realistic portraiture of the emperors, their families and the artistocracy was important.
+Lifelike realism was so important that often, wax masks of the dead were taken to accurately reproduce features.

 *Galleries 410-423 encompass myriad Roman arts, including lifelike portrait busts of emperors Augustus, Tiberius, Trajan, Hadrian and Marcus Aurelius, coins, mosaics, and other items.
 But the real treasures here are the historical figures that gaze down as you walk through the assembly of Romans in the Daru Gallery (406).

 Emperor Augustus has a familiar face (hundreds of his portraits were distributed throughout the empire.
 As the first emperor of the Roman Empire, he set the precedent for imperial portraiture and deification.
-He stands, stately in his imperial robes, holding a sheaf of documents.
-Trajan dressed as a soldier, known for his conquest of Dacia (Northern Europe) as well as his building projects, especially his forum with Trajan’s Column, which detailed the might of the Roman Army as it conquered Europe.
+He stands, stately in the robes of a magistrate, holding a sheaf of documents.
+Back then, magistrates (bureaucrats) were admired for their efficiency!

 Nero stands as a young boy, draped in robes, a roll of papers in one hand.
 With the other hand he gestures as if to say “why me?”—one of the most infamous of Roman emperors, known for his excesses (fiddling why Rome was burning, designating his favorite horse a senator), his licentiousness (rumored to have slept with his mother and his niece) and his criminality (ordering the murder of his mother and other relatives).
 His reputation is being re-visited by historians today, though, who think that he might possibly have been the victim of “fake media” at the time, intended to overthrow his rule.
 Victim or victimizer?
 You can be the judge.